Rectangle 19 1

 If your application for entry clearance, leave to remain or settlement as a Proposed Civil Partner Visa has been refused, UK Immigration Solicitor can help you determine whether to submit a fresh application or challenge the decision by appealing to the Immigration Tribunal.

-UK Immigration Solicitors offer professional legal advice and representation in all aspects of pursuing UK immigration appeals in addition to preparing high-quality visa applications.
+UK Immigration Solicitors offer professional legal advice and representation in all aspects of pursuing UK immigration appeals, in addition to preparing high-quality visa applications.

 We provide immigration appeal representation at hearings before the First-tier Tribunal, Upper Tribunal, and higher courts, assist with the preparation of appeal bundles, represent you at immigration appeal hearings before the Upper Tribunal, and advise you on the merits of appealing against Home Office decisions.
 We draft grounds of appeal and applications to appeal and draft appeal bundles.